-Non-strategic communication activities are program-focused, activity-oriented and reactive.
-This approach relegates communications to a support function where value is measured by output rather than outcome.
-A strategic communications approach identifies expected outcomes, sets out strategies to achieve targets, and enables the impact of various actions to be measured.
-This can provide objective evidence to senior management, Board Directors, investors, and others that communication programs do indeed have value beyond numbers.
+Non-strategic marketing and communications activities are program-focused, activity-oriented and reactive.
+This approach relegates marketing and communications to a support function where value is measured by output rather than outcome.
+A strategic marketing communications approach identifies expected outcomes, sets out strategies to achieve targets, and enables the impact of various actions to be measured.
+This can provide objective evidence to senior management, Board Directors, investors, and others that marketing and communications programs do indeed have value beyond numbers.

-Some of the other benefits of strategic communications planning include:
+Some of the other benefits of strategic marketing communications planning include:

-• Communication goals are linked to corporate goals
+• Marketing and communications goals are linked to corporate goals.

-• Communication initiatives are proactive and based on a good understanding of target audiences and the environment, rather than being reactive and based on subjective assumptions
+• Marketing and communications initiatives are proactive and based on a good understanding of target audiences and the environment, rather than being reactive and based on subjective assumptions.

-• Communicators are more focused on tracking and managing issues, and counseling management on effective interventions.
-They are less absorbed with simply disseminating information
+• Marketing and communications personnel are more focused on tracking and managing issues, and counselling management on effective interventions.
+They are less absorbed with simply disseminating information.

-• Communication manpower and resources are allocated (and justified) according to the pursuit and achievement of value-added communications.
+• Manpower and resources are allocated (and justified) according to the pursuit and achievement of value-added marketing and communications.